thenameisvicky/app-mdRunner/vault/Browser Engine.md

 1. Each tab get's it's own isolated **Renderer Process**.
 2. The **Browser**, **GPU** and **Network** Process are shared globally across all tabs.
 3. Additionaly **Utility** process spawned as needed.
+4. Each cross-origin `<iframe>` may also get its own Renderer Process (OOPIF), allowing site isolation within a single tab.

 |Process Type   |Shared or Per-Tab?|Description      |
 |---------------|------------------|-----------------|